Steve Keim: Executive career

 Keim originally joined the Arizona Cardinals in May 1999 as a college scout for the Eastern United States.
-He was promoted to Director of College Scouting in 2006 and later to Director of Player Personnel in 2008.
-In May 2012, Keim was promoted to Vice President of Player Personnel before being named General Manager on January 8, 2013.
+He was promoted to director of college scouting in 2006 and later to director of player personnel in 2008.
+In May 2012, Keim was promoted to vice president of player personnel before being named general manager on January 8, 2013.

 For the 2013 season, Keim was selected as Pro Football Talk's NFL Executive of the Year.

 For the 2014 season, Keim was selected as NFL Executive of the Year by The Sporting News and a second year by Pro Football Talk.

 On February 23, 2015, the Cardinals announced a new 4-year deal with Keim which would keep him with the Cardinals through the 2018 season.

 On February 12, 2018, the Cardinals announced that Keim signed a contract extension with them through the 2022 season.

 On March 2, 2022, the Cardinals announced that Keim signed a contract extension with them through the 2027 season.
 On December 14, the Cardinals announced Keim would be taking an indefinite leave of absence from the team.
 On January 9, 2023, Keim stepped down as general manager to focus on his health.
+Keim's total regular season record with the Cardinals was 80-80-2.